 Your content and campaigns will build trust and foster relationships, increasing word-of-mouth.

 In other words, knowing who your target audience is, the challenges they face, and what your product or service does to help will let you take a personalized approach.

-It’s dangerous to start writing content for a business you have little understanding of.
+It’s dangerous to start marketing for a business you have little understanding of.
 It can limit you in a number of ways.

-- You can miss out on a potential target audience
+- You can miss out on a potential target market

 - The quality of your content would not be as good